RobotMa/CarND-Behavioral-Cloning/writeup_template.md

 | Fully connected       | output 10                                     |
 | Fully connected       | output 1                                      |

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+Here is a visualization of the architecture

 ![alt text][image1]